 About Kate

-Kate learned about art from a young age with her grandmother, a painter, printmaker, and sculptor; she later studied at Silvermine Arts Center in New Cannan, CT.
+Kate learned about art from a young age with her grandmother, a painter, printmaker, and sculptor; she later studied at Silvermine Arts Center in New Canaan, CT.
 As an adult, she studied at California College of Arts and Crafts in Oakland, CA, and Academy of Art University in San Francisco, CA.

 Statement:

 I am interested in how the formal aspects of a painting can express feeling, build meaning, and support or disrupt narrative.
 Working from nudges I experience, find, or make, I investigate arrangements of space, surface, color, line, etc., to discover the shape of my perceptions.
-Ultimately I uncover more questions that lead me from one painting to the next.
+Ultimately, I uncover more questions that lead me from one painting to the next.